Control Procurements – project management actions

 This ensures that invoices and payments tally with each other, and that the correct amount is being invoiced for the right deliverables at the right time.

 Want to know more?
-Jump on over to my PMP Primer HERE!
+Jump on over to my PMP Masterclass HERE!

 I hope you found my control procurements article useful!